OriginProtocol/origin-website/README.md

 pip install -r requirements.txt
 ```

-The app expects a file named `.env`  in this directory that looks something like this:
+Create a file named `.env`  in this directory that looks something like this:

     DEV_EMAIL = "foo@bar.com"
     DEBUG = True